Darvaza Gas Crater, Turkmenistan

 Student.
 Scholar.
 Seeker.

 I think, read, and write about how human societies evolve, function, and flourish.
 My focus areas span political economy, history, natural science, evolutionary theory, technology, and finance.
-In 2025 I received an Emergent Ventures grant "to study China."
 My current research focuses on state capacity, industrial policy, and the deep history of state development.

 One of my passions is fishing for experiences that change my mental models.
 I've spent time in 30+ countries, often in interesting fashion, such as driving from London to Mongolia in a run-down Nissan Micra or taking a motor rickshaw across the entirety of India.
 I spent most of 2024 living in China and Taiwan, where among other things I liberated a chicken in a rural village and circumnavigated the island of Formosa by bike, and speak Chinese passably (HSK6).